Abela evasive on allowing Schembri, Mizzi or Cardona back into Labour

 Weeks after name-dropping former Gozo minister Justyne Caruana as a “loss” to local politics, Abela hinted that her political comeback is being held back because the scandal that forced her 2021 resignation had "landed on the police's doorstep."

-Abela stopped short of saying that the former MP was under criminal investigation but said she had been "cruelly" referred to the police and that was now making it hard for her to be brought back into politics.
+Abela said Caruana had been "cruelly" referred to the police over the ethics breach that led to her resignation, and that "obscene" decision to recommend criminal investigation was now discouraging her from returning to politics.

 A 2021 report by former Standards Commissioner George Hyzler recommended a criminal investigation after finding that Caruana had abused her power in awarding a €15,000 contract to her close friend Daniel Bogdanovic, who then lied about having done the work he was paid to do.